dell/terraform-provider-powerscale/docs/resources/user_group.md

 - `domain` (String) Specifies the domain that the object is part of.
 - `gid` (Number) Specifies a numeric user group identifier.
+- `groups` (List of String) Specifies list members of group within the group.
 - `query_force` (Boolean) If true, skip validation checks when creating user group.
 Need to be true, when changing group GID.
 - `query_provider` (String) Specifies the provider type.
 - `query_zone` (String) Specifies the zone that the object belongs to.
 - `roles` (List of String) List of roles, the user is assigned.
 - `sid` (String) Specifies a security identifier.
-- `users` (List of String) Specifies list of user members within the group.
+- `users` (List of String) Specifies list members of user within the group.
+- `well_knowns` (List of String) Specifies list members of well_known within the group.

 ### Read-Only